-Variable name CheckPoint subsample Type/To be used for Multiplier to use to obtain population weights fweightscp All CheckPoint participants Cross-sectional survey weight to be used for measures conducted with all study children or all attending parents who participated in CheckPoint. n =1874 129.68 fweightsmn Main Assessment Centre participants Cross-sectional survey weight to be used for measures conducted with all study children or all attending parents who attended a Main Assessment Centre (not those who had a Mini Assessment Centre or Home Visit). n =1356 179.22 fweightsac Main Assessment Centre AND Mini Assessment Centre participants Cross-sectional survey weight to be used for measures conducted with all study children or all attending parents who attended a Main Assessment or Mini Assessment Centre (not those who had a home visit). n =1509.
+Variable name CheckPoint subsample Type/To be used for Multiplier to use to obtain population weights fweightscp All CheckPoint participants Cross-sectional survey weight to be used for measures conducted with all study children or all attending parents 1 who participated in CheckPoint. n =1874 129.68 fweightsmn Main Assessment Centre participants Cross-sectional survey weight to be used for measures conducted with all study children or all attending parents who attended a Main Assessment Centre (not those who had a Mini Assessment Centre or Home Visit). n =1356 179.22 fweightsac Main Assessment Centre AND Mini Assessment Centre participants Cross-sectional survey weight to be used for measures conducted with all study children or all attending parents who attended a Main Assessment or Mini Assessment Centre (not those who had a home visit). n =1509.
 Note : if a measure was only available at the Main Assessment Centre and not the Mini Assessment Centre then the Main Assessment Centre weights should be used.
-161.05 fcweightsb Study child participants who provided a blood sample Cross-sectional survey weight to be used for measures conducted with study children who provided a blood sample (n=1237) or for pairs of study children and attending parents who both provided a blood sample (n=1200) 196.46 faweightsb Attending parents who provided a blood sample Cross-sectional survey weight to be used for measures conducted with attending parents who provided a blood sample (n=1373) 177.00
+161.05 fcweightsb Study child participants who provided a blood sample Cross-sectional survey weight to be used for measures conducted with study children who provided a blood sample (n=1237) or for pairs of study children and attending parents who both provided a blood sample (n=1200) 196.46 faweightsb Attending parents who provided a blood sample Cross-sectional survey weight to be used for measures conducted with attending parents who provided a blood sample (n=1373) d in CheckPoint who are not biological parents of the study child. mul 177.00